pvanduy/The-road-to-chess-mastery/strategy/opening_principles.md

 - Play games focusing solely on applying opening principles.
 - Analyze your games to identify where you deviated from these principles.
 - Study model games by grandmasters to see these principles in action.

-By mastering these opening principles, you will build strong foundations for your chess games and set yourself up for success in the middle game.